 Water Chemistry Lab Tests

 Color – The measured value for color reflects decomposition of organic matter in the lake.
-This organic matter may be the result of decaying plankton and aquatic plants or other inputs from the surrounding watershed.
-Freshwater color levels are expected to range from 0-300 mg/L. High color values may be indicative of low light penetration in the water column which may have adverse effects on aquatic life.
-Such an effect could reduce light penetration, thereby restricting photosynthetic abilities of phytoplankton and aquatic plant growth.
+This organic matter may be the result of decaying plankton and aquatic plants or other inputs from the surrounding watershed .

 Conductivity and total dissolved solids (TDS) – These measurements estimate the total concentration of ionized substances dissolved in the water.
-Total Dissolved Solids (TDS) is a measure of ionized substances dissolved in water.
 The inorganic anions dissolved in water include carbonates, chlorides, sulfates and nitrates, while inorganic cations include sodium, potassium, calcium and magnesium.
-The capacity of water to conduct an electrical current is related to the type and amount of ions in the water and conductivity is a measure of this capacity.
-There is therefore a relationship between total dissolved solids and conductivity, whereby the concentration of dissolved substances can be estimated based on the water’s ability to conduct an electrical current.

-Lake water TDS and Conductivity levels vary naturally based on the specific characteristics of the lake (e.g. geology, proximity to the sea, etc).
-For example, freshwater generally exhibits conductivity less than 500 μS/cm.
-If levels above this are observed, it may be an indication of pollution or simply be due to some marine influence.
+Lake water TDS and conductivity levels vary naturally based on the specific characteristics of the lake (e.g. geology, proximity to the sea, etc).
 A significant and acute increase in conductivity may indicate a recent increase in domestic or industrial pollution.
 High dissolved solids may cause irrigation water to stain vehicles and other surfaces in the general vicinity.

-Hardness/Alkalinity – Alkalinity indicates the water’s buffering capacity; i.e. the water’s capacity to resist changes in pH.
+Hardness / Alkalinity – Alkalinity indicates the water’s capacity to resist changes in pH.
 Good buffering capacity can limit dangerous pH swings caused by the introduction of highly acidic or basic substances.
 Total hardness is defined as the concentration of calcium and magnesium in the water.
-Calcium is necessary for proper fish egg and fry development.
-Closely related to alkalinity and pH, sufficient hardness levels can help decrease ammonia and pH toxicity.
+Calcium is necessary for proper fish egg and fly development.

 Iron – When concentrations exceed 0.1 mg/L, iron precipitates on exposure to air, decreasing pond clarity, potentially clogging irrigation pipes, and encouraging iron bacteria, this affects the flavor of fish and water.
 Levels greater than 0.3 mg/L can cause staining on buildings and sidewalks when the water is used for irrigation.